-Easy pumpkin chocolate chip cookies, a small batch recipe to bake this fall.
+Easy Pumpkin Chocolate Chip Cookies, a Small Batch Cookie Recipe to bake this fall.
 So chewy, insanely thick, super soft and not cakey at all!
+These cookies are ready in under 30 minutes and require no mixer.

 Although it’s 90 degrees F outside, but in my head I am in the fall state of mind.
 Dreaming about picking apples, carving pumpkins, wearing knitted socks, cozy boots and making pretty pies!
 I love fall more than I love these!